TheLastCylon/ecosystem/documentation/distributed_tracking.md

 In distributed systems, one of the biggest time wasters is having to debug a system where you can't track the messages from one component to another.
-Anyone who has had to deal with this, will be able to discuss the pain of having to deal with this, in excruciating detail.
+Anyone who has been in this situation, will be able to discuss the pain of it, in excruciating detail.

 With Ecosystem however, you can bypass this entire situation, with ease.